The Best Dental Floss Types For You

 Cons: The biggest downside to unwaxed floss is that it frays and breaks without a wax coating.

-Is this gore-tex?
+Is the floss gore-tex?
 Well, kinda.
 PTFE Floss is made with polytetrafluorethylene, a material used to make gore-tex fabric.
-It’s highly effective at sliding between tight teeth.
+PTFE floss is highly effective at sliding between tight teeth.

 Pros: Doesn’t shred easily.
 Perhaps even better at getting between crowded teeth than waxed floss.